kaustavha/luvit-docs/doc/api/child_process.markdown

    between parent and child.
 A ChildProcess may have at most *one* IPC stdio file descriptor.
 Setting this option enables the ChildProcess.send() method.
    If the child writes JSON messages to this file descriptor, then this will trigger ChildProcess.on('message').
-If the child is an Node.js program, then the presence of an IPC channel will enable process.send() and process.on('message').
+If the child is an luvit program, then the presence of an IPC channel will enable process.send() and process.on('message').
 3. `'ignore'` - Do not set this file descriptor in the child.
-Note that Node.js will always open fd 0 - 2 for the processes it spawns.
-When any of these is ignored Node.js will open `/dev/null` and attach it to the child's fd.
+Note that luvit will always open fd 0 - 2 for the processes it spawns.
+When any of these is ignored luvit will open `/dev/null` and attach it to the child's fd.
 4. `Stream` object - Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
 The stream's underlying file descriptor is duplicated in the child process to the fd that